BleuShan/viewbuilder-rs/README.md

 # viewbuilder-rs
-Experimenting with ui view rendering in rust
+An experiment with ui view rendering in rust